← All Neighbourhood Guides

 Lake Ontario waterfront and Colonel Samuel Smith Park

-Long Branch GO Station: Union in 30 to 35 min
+Long Branch GO Station: Union in about 20 to 30 min

 Waterfront Trail east to Mimico and west into Mississauga